Oil in Turkey: Transport

-Processing and storage
+Refining and storage

 The Star Aegean refinery in İzmir belongs to SOCAR (the state-owned oil company of Azerbaijan), and produces mostly diesel from Azeri oil.

 Turkey's largest oil refiner is Tüpraş with four refineries.
 The newest refinery is Star Aegean, which is also in Aliağa and has over half the market for petroleum products.
 Turkish oil's sulfur content is generally high so refineries are being upgraded to meet Mediterranean shipping sulfur limits, which may be cut from 0.5% to 0.1%, possibly in 2025.
 Together, the five refineries have a capacity of over 400 million tons a year (815,000 mbd) as of 2022.
+More jet fuel is produced than the country consumes, so it is exported.
 Although refineries prefer to produce diesel rather than jet fuel, half of the country's diesel has to be imported.
+There is a strategic reserve of crude.

 Retail and consumption

 There is a biennial trade fair in Istanbul.
 In 2022, 28 billion litres of diesel and 4 billion litres of petrol were sold in Turkey.
 Seventy percent of cars registered in 2022 were petrol, 18% diesel and 9% hybrid; and of cars on the road that year, 37% were diesel, 35% LPG and 27% petrol.
 In mid 2023 the retail price of a litre of petrol was 24 lira (a tad under 1 USD at that time so slightly less than the USA price) and diesel cost slightly less.
 The government says that it varies the special consumption tax to try and smooth out retail price variations due to oil price and exchange rate fluctuations.

 Jet fuel cost the equivalent of 55 US cents a litre at that time.
 Over one hundred thousand barrels of jet fuel are sold in a typical year.
 Less bunker fuel was sold in 2022, because of the decline in shipping due the Russian invasion of Ukraine.